tripflex/whmcs-affcoupons/README.md

-# WHMCS Affiliate Coupons v2.1 Alpha
+# WHMCS Affiliate Coupons v2.1

-Version 2.1 Alpha is now available, this is a complete rewrite of the code base.

-MAKE SURE TO FOLLOW INSTRUCTIONS IF YOU ALREADY HAVE INSTALLED AN OLDER VERSION

-## WHMCS 5.2+ Affiliate Coupons 2.1
 Author: Myles McNamara (get@smyl.es)

+Version 2.1 is a complete rewrite of the code base.

+**MAKE SURE TO FOLLOW INSTRUCTIONS IF YOU ALREADY HAVE INSTALLED AN OLDER VERSION**

+## Description
+This module will allow coupon codes to be used instead of affiliate URLs for granting referrals to your affiliates.
+This is handy for affiliates who advertise "offline," where it is much easier to give someone a coupon code rather than a long URL string for your referral.
+The coupons will also grant the user a discount that can be defined by the administrator.

 ### Screenshots
 <table>